Content on this page was generated by AI and has not been manually reviewed.

 • Verify that the tunnel status shows connected and that your apps load through the edge gateway as expected.

 Note: macOS Gatekeeper and notarization settings can affect installation.
 Ensure your macOS devices are enrolled in MDM if you’re enforcing strict controls.
-How to use microsoft edge vpn: a comprehensive guide to setup, features, and best practices
+Is a vpn router worth it for home networks: benefits, drawbacks, setup, and performance considerations

 Linux support